| 4. Foreign Earned Income and Housing: Exclusion - DeductionTopicsThis chapter discusses:

 includes an entire tax year.
 An entire tax year is from January 1 through December 31 for

+taxpayers who file their income tax returns on a calendar year basis.
 During the period of bona fide residence in a foreign country, you can leave the

 country for brief or temporary trips back to the United States or elsewhere for vacation